getfexr/website/developers/apis/challenge.md

 :::

-The fexr.invalidate challenge is passed to the server/node to disconnect from the node to which we are connected.
+The fexr.challenge is passed to the server/node to get the otp as response .
 The node/server responds with challenge response.
-The challenge response is received at the client which indicates whether the disconnection is success or not.
+The challenge response is received at the client which indicates whether the connection is success or not.

 <Tabs